obycode/DSCAlarmSmartThings/README.md

 * Control your alarm panel via a MiniMote or activate from other sensors or devices

+Date: May 17, 2015
+This is Version 3.0 release.
+This release standardizes the hardware assembly of the AD2SmartThings device which should address the top two support issues for creating the system.
+The release does not add any additional capabilities and uses the same device type.
+If you already completed the project, I don't see any reason to update.
+However, if you still want to update to update this release, you have to reconfigure your hardware and update the Arduino sketch being sure to include the ST_Anything SmartThings library.
+The SmartThings library from SmartThings and the library used in versions 1 & 2 are no longer compatible with the sketch.
+A big thanks to Daniel Ogorchock and his son, Daniel Ogorchock, for many enhancements to the SmartThings library, including full support for the Arduino Mega.

 Date: Feb 8, 2015
 This is Version 2.0 release.
 To use this release you have to install or update both the Device Type v2.0 and the Arduino Sketch 2.0.
 This release is not backwards compatable with V1.X code.